Fillability obstructions for high-dimensional confoliations: Introduction

-The way we implement the notion of almost complex structure tamed by $\CpS_{\xi}$ in relation to fillings is as follows.
-Extending the notion of weak fillings of contact structures from \cite[Definition 4]{MNW}, we call a symplectic manifold $(W,\Omega)$ a \textbf{symplectic filling of a confoliation} $\xi$ on its smooth connected boundary $M=\partial W$ if $\Omega\vert_\xi$ is symplectically compatible with $\CpS_\xi$.
+Extending the notion of weak fillings of contact structures from \cite[Definition 4]{MNW}, we call a symplectic manifold $(W,\Omega)$ a \emph{symplectic filling of a confoliation} $\xi$ on its smooth connected boundary $M=\partial W$ if $\Omega\vert_\xi$ is symplectically compatible with $\CpS_\xi$.
 We point out that this implies in particular that $\Omega\vert_{\cK_\xi}$ is non-degenerate.
-We also talk about \textbf{symplectic filling of a tame confoliation} if moreover there is a complex structure $J_\xi$ on $\xi$ which is at the same time tamed by $\xi$ and tamed by $\Omega\vert_\xi$.
+We also talk about \emph{symplectic filling of a tame confoliation} if moreover there is a complex structure $J_\xi$ on $\xi$ which is at the same time tamed by $\CpS_\xi$ and tamed by $\Omega\vert_\xi$.
 (Note that, technically speaking, such a $J_\xi$ implies in particular that $\Omega\vert_\xi + t\d\alpha\vert_\xi > 0$ for all $t\geq 0$.)
+We mention as well that the existence of a $J_{\xi}$ tamed by $\CpS_{\xi}$ implies the existence of a symplectically compatible form $\mu$.
+The converse, i.e.\ obtaining a taming $J_{\xi}$ from a symplectically compatible $\mu$, is true in the contact case \cite{MNW} but is in general false in the confoliated case, because $\cK_\xi$ doesn't have constant rank and can a priori change from point to point in a way that prohibits the existence of a $J_\xi$ that leaves it invariant (see \Cref{sec:confoliations} for a more detailed discussion, and more specifically \Cref{exa:non-tame_confoliation}, due to an anonymous referee).